-- AWS4-HMAC-SHA256 is a literal identifying the overall signing algorithm being used. - <Scope> is the scope string that was assembled as described above. - <canonicalized-request-string> is the canonicalized request string assembled as described above. - sha256() is a procedure that applies the standard sha256 algorithm to the canonicalized-requeststring.
+- AWS4-HMAC-SHA256 is a literal identifying the overall signing algorithm being used. - <Date> is the value of the "X-Amz-Date" parameter extracted from the redirected request. - <Scope> is the scope string that was assembled as described above. - <canonicalized-request-string> is the canonicalized request string assembled as described above. - sha256() is a procedure that applies the standard sha256 algorithm to the canonicalized-requeststring.
 Its output should be in the form of a string of lowercase hex digit characters.